sinefunc/coding-conventions/README.md

    - App-specific JS's should be loaded last: `lp.*.js`.

-* *It's OK to drop this for projects that don't use AJAX extensively.
+(*) It's OK to drop these guidelines for projects that don't use AJAX extensively.
 Most projects do things like in-place reloading, for instance. *